Getting started with Angular Avatar component

 npm install @syncfusion/ej2-angular-layouts --save

-Angular compatibility compiled package(ngcc)
+Angular compatibility compiled package (ngcc)

-Add @syncfusion/ej2-angular-layouts@ngcc
+Add the @syncfusion/ej2-angular-layouts@ngcc

 npm install @syncfusion/ej2-angular-layouts@ngcc --save